Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 console.log(person.address.city); // Output: still "New York" (deep copy for nested object)
 ```

+##### Explanation
+- Primitive and Null Check:
+    - if (obj === null || typeof obj !== "object") { return obj; }
+    - This line checks if obj is either null or a primitive type (such as a number, string, boolean, etc.).
+If so, it returns the value directly because primitives and null do not require deep copying.
+- Array Handling:
+    - if (obj instanceof Array) { return obj.map(deepCopy); }
+    - This line checks if obj is an instance of Array.
+If it is, it uses the map method to apply the deepCopy function to each element of the array, ensuring that nested arrays are also deeply copied.
+- Object Handling:
+    - If the object is neither a primitive nor an array, it is assumed to be a plain object.
+A new empty object (copy) is created.
+    - for (const key in obj) { copy[key] = deepCopy(obj[key]); }
+    - This loop iterates over all properties of the object and recursively applies the deepCopy function to each property.
+This ensures that nested objects are also deeply copied.

 Time Complexity: O(n) - Where n is the total number of primitive values and non-primitive values (objects and arrays) in the person object.
 The function iterates through all properties of the object recursively, creating copies as it goes.

 Third-party libraries (Lodash, for example):